baokhoavu/Neadless/README.md

 3. Add and publish lesson entries
 4. Generate API keys and update `.env.local`

+## CI/CD Setup

+For automated builds and deployments, configure the following secrets in your GitHub repository:

+1. Go to your repository Settings → Secrets and variables → Actions
+2. Add the following repository secrets:
+   - `CONTENTFUL_SPACE_ID`: Your Contentful space ID
+   - `CONTENTFUL_ACCESS_TOKEN`: Your Contentful delivery API access token
+   - `CONTENTFUL_PREVIEW_ACCESS_TOKEN`: Your Contentful preview API access token
+   - `CONTENTFUL_REVALIDATE_SECRET`: A secret string for webhook revalidation

+The CI workflow will automatically build and test your application using these credentials.

 ## Caching Strategy

 This application implements multiple layers of caching to optimize Contentful API usage and prevent rate limiting: